rob-myers/rob-myers.github.io/docs/plan.md

 ✅ Complete code modifying `brush` on key events.
 ✅ Better support for multiline history: left/right/backspace ✅ Have layers with multipolygons and attribs
+✅ Can add/delete 3d walls iinto default layer via brush and a/d